Skip to main content

 • Low skip rates

-💡 Example: If 100 users click your track and 30 of them save it, Spotify may push your track into Release Radar or Radio playlists for even more exposure over time.
+If 100 users click your track and 30 save it, Spotify may push it into Release Radar or Radio playlists, bringing additional exposure over time.

 🧠 Final Thoughts

-If your campaign sent 1,000 clicks and only 300 turned into streams, that’s not failure — that’s data.
+If your campaign generated 1,000 clicks but only 300 turned into streams, that’s not a failure — that’s valuable data.

 It shows: